-Diane Von Furstenberg, 74, Wows In Skintight Swimsuit: ‘Am I Crazy To Post This?’
+Diane von Furstenberg, 74, Wows In Skintight Swimsuit: ‘Am I Crazy To Post This?’

 Diane von Furstenberg proved age is nothing but a number when she shared a stunning swimsuit selfie to Instagram mere days after her 74th birthday on New Year’s Eve.
-The world-famous fashion designer shared the inspiring body confident post on January 3 as she showed off her obvious natural beauty and encouraged people to be proud of their bodies at any age.
+The world-famous fashion designer added the inspiring body-confident post on January 3 as she showed off her natural beauty and encouraged people to be proud of their bodies at any age.

-She appeared to be somewhere tropical and stood in front of a large mirror in a dark green one-piece with spaghetti straps over both shoulders.
-The swimsuit cut straight across her chest to show off her tanned décolletage and she clutched her phone with both hands while she looked at her reflection.
+She appeared to be somewhere tropical and stood in front of a large mirror, wearing a dark green one-piece with thin straps over both shoulders.
+The swimsuit cut straight across her chest to show off her tanned décolletage, and she clutched her phone with both hands while she looked at her reflection.

-Diane had her long, dark hair pushed away from her face as her undeniable natural beauty on full show while her blemish-free skin glowed.
+Diane had her long, dark hair pushed away from her face, with her undeniable natural beauty on full show.

-The Belgian fashion icon proudly showed off her bare arms and legs as she got a stunning view of the ocean, which could be seen through the window in front of her.
-Behind her was a bed with white linen and a unique green headboard, and a large painting of a boat.
+The Belgian fashion icon proudly revealed her bare arms and legs as she also captured a stunning view of the ocean, which could be seen through a nearby window.
+Behind her was a bed with white linens and a unique green headboard, as well as a large painting of a boat.

 She accessorized with a black watch on her right wrist and several bracelets on her left.